Alejandro Eloy Carrasquel Aparicio

 - Height 6' 1", Weight 182 lb.

 - Born July 24, 1912 in Caracas, Venezuela

 - Died August 19, 1969 in Caracas, Venezuela

-His major league career ended after 1945 when he jumped to the Mexican League (except when he returned to the majors for 3 games in 1949) but his minor league career would run from 1949-53.
-In 1955-56 he again played in Mexico.
+His major league career ended after 1945 when he jumped to the Mexican League (except when he returned to the majors for 3 games with the Chicago White Sox in 1949) but his minor league career continued until 1953.
+In 1955 and 1956, he again played in Mexico.

 Carrasquel was quoted in 1946 as saying he was offered $7,500 to play for Vera Cruz in Mexico while the Chicago White Sox had offered him only $5,000.

 Year-by-Year Managerial Record